How to Pass the HSK 4: A Step-by-Step Study Guide

-It's Time to Pass HSK 4!
+It's time to pass HSK 4!

 Whatever your reasons, deciding to take the exam is only the first step.
 Next comes the hard part: test prep.